 We have explored the pharmacodynamics of liver editing and consequent effect on blood PCSK9 protein levels across a large number of iterative NHP studies.
 We have identified a linear relationship between editing of the PCSK9 gene in liver cells and blood PCSK9 protein levels.
-The figure below shows a best-fit line with confidence intervals representing a large number of data points from individual NHPs.
 In NHPs, we have achieved a reduction of greater than 60% in PCSK9 protein with a whole liver editing rate of approximately 50% to 55%.
 We believe that this relationship between whole liver editing and PCSK9 reduction should be similar in humans.
+We have also identified a strong pattern of correlation between blood PCSK9 protein reduction and LDL-C reduction in data from aggregated NHP studies at various doses, though variability was common.